dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 But unfortunately he didn't.

-When he realized that his system wasn't working properly anymore after trying to fix the file permissions, he notified Jürgen.
+When he realized that his system wasn't working properly anymore after attempting to fix the file permissions, he notified Jürgen.

 After some investigation what exactly had happened to his system, we found out that the following command you can see on the slide, he had entered to his terminal had made his system unusable.

-If you don't know what this command does, it changes every file and directory ownership on your system to www-data.
+For those who don't know what this command does, it changes every file and directory ownership on your system to www-data.

 The command in this case were executed as superuser, which makes it extra dangerous.

-services running on your machine can't properly access files and directories anymore.
+Services running on your host are not able to properly access files and directories anymore.